-- 313. On the same day, Teva also filed the first ANDA seeking FDA approval to sell generic Atripla.
+316. On the same day, Teva also filed the first ANDA seeking FDA approval to sell generic Atripla.
 Teva's ANDA, which was assigned ANDA No. 91215, contained a Paragraph IV certification as to the FTC Enantiomer Patents and to BMS's patents covering EFV.
 Teva also provided a Paragraph IV certification as to Gilead's basic patents claiming TDF and certain methods of using it-patents 5,922,695; 5,935,946; 5,977,089; and 6,043,230 (the "TDF Patents").
-Teva asserted that the TDF patents were invalid, unenforceable, or not infringed. - 314.
-On or about November 3, 2008, Teva notified Gilead that Teva had filed the ANDAs and explained in detail why the patents were invalid and not infringed by Teva's ANDA products. - 315.
-On December 12, 2008, Gilead filed suit in the United States District Court for the Southern District of New York (No. 08-cv-10838), alleging that Teva's generic Truvada would infringe the FTC Enantiomer Patents.
+Teva asserted that the TDF patents were invalid, unenforceable, or not infringed.

+317. On or about November 3, 2008, Teva notified Gilead that Teva had filed the ANDAs and explained in detail why the patents were invalid and not infringed by Teva's ANDA products.

+318. On December 12, 2008, Gilead filed suit in the U.S. District Court for the Southern District of New York (No. 08-cv-10838), alleging that Teva's generic Truvada would infringe the FTC Enantiomer Patents.
 On September 25, 2009, Gilead filed an amended complaint, adding allegations that Teva's generic Atripla would infringe the FTC Enantiomer Patents.
 Gilead filed the patent infringement lawsuit without regard to its merits.
-In fact, Gilead knew that there was a substantial risk that it would lose the patent litigation. - 316.
-On July 1, 2009, Teva filed the first ANDA seeking FDA approval to sell generic Viread.
+In fact, Gilead knew that there was a substantial risk that it would lose the patent litigation.

+319. On July 1, 2009, Teva filed the first ANDA seeking FDA approval to sell generic Viread.
 Teva's ANDA, which was assigned ANDA No. 91692, contained a Paragraph IV certification as to the TDF Patents, claiming that they were invalid, unenforceable, or not infringed.
-On or about January 25, 2010, Teva notified Gilead that Teva had filed ANDA No. 91692, detailing why the TDF Patents were invalid and not infringed by Teva's ANDA product. - 317.
-On March 5, 2010, Gilead filed suit in the United States District Court for the Southern District of New York (No. 10-cv-01796) alleging that Teva's generic Viread would infringe the TDF Patents.
+On or about January 25, 2010, Teva notified Gilead that Teva had filed ANDA No. 91692, detailing why the TDF Patents were invalid and not infringed by Teva's ANDA product.

+320. On March 5, 2010, Gilead filed suit in the U.S. District Court for the Southern District of New York (No. 10-cv-01796) alleging that Teva's generic Viread would infringe the TDF Patents.
 Gilead filed the patent infringement lawsuit against Teva without regard to the lawsuit's merits.
-In fact, Gilead knew that there was a substantial risk that it would lose the patent litigation. - 318.
-Thereafter, the litigation of the TDF patents, which affected Teva's applications for Viread, Truvada, and Atripla (all of which contain TDF) was conducted in Southern District of New b.
-Second-filers posed a threat to Teva.
+In fact, Gilead knew that there was a substantial risk that it would lose the patent litigation.

-York (No. 10-cv-01796).
-The litigation of the FTC Enantiomer Patents, which affected Teva's applications for Truvada and Atripla (both of which contain FTC), was conducted in Southern District of New York (No. 08-cv-10838).
+321. Thereafter, the litigation of the TDF patents, which affected Teva's applications for Viread, Truvada, and Atripla (all of which contain TDF) was conducted in the Southern District of New York (No. 10-cv-01796).
+The litigation of the FTC Enantiomer Patents, which affected Teva's applications for Truvada and Atripla (both of which contain FTC), was conducted in the Southern District of New York (No. 08-cv-10838).

-319. Subsequent events set the stage for Gilead to use MFEPs and MFEs to elicit delayed entry from Teva and all other generic manufacturers that sought to market generic Viread, Truvada, and Atripla.
+322. Subsequent events set the stage for Gilead to use MFEPs and MFEs to elicit delayed entry from Teva and all other generic manufacturers that sought to market generic Viread, Truvada, and Atripla.